mubarak23/mainstackTest/README.md

     },
     {
       "_id": "63ee4252b88078e124b9f66b",
-      "name": "Go Fast with Solidity",
-      "description": " Web3 is here and the future", "quantity": 100,
+      "name": "fetch category and user on update", "description": " Web3 is here and the future", "quantity": 100,
       "images": [